-The information mentioned above are displayed automatically when your search concludes.
-In addition, you can get further information and choose information displayed on the screen when you take the actions listed below:
+The results mentioned above are displayed automatically when your search concludes.
+In addition, you can get further information and choose information displayed on the screen when you take the following actions:

 - Click the objects not found text string in result summary -- The list of detailed information on objects not found will be displayed in place of the Objects Found list.
 Click the objects found text string in result summary causes to the lists to be swapped. - Pull down Details at the right of result summary -- You will get a list detailing the numbers of objects of individual types found and not found by the most recent searches. - Place the cursor on a location pin or a cluster of pins -- A callout containing the names and locations of the objects represented by the pins touched by the cursor will be displayed while the cursor remains there.
 If the pins represent persons wearing sensor tags, their latest vital sign readings are also displayed. - Place the cursor at a place where there is no pins. -- A callout containing the name of the nearest location will be displayed.
 This is a way for you to find location names. - Select an object by placing the cursor on its entry in the Objects Found list: -- A yellow disk will appear on the map at the location of the selected object to indicate location error.
 This is also a way to locate quickly the pin representing the object on the map. - Click a location pin or an entry in one of detailed search result lists: -- You do so when you want to report/change device status or take patient notes.
 BOT interprets your action as the selection of the object represented by the pin or described by the entry.
 In response, BOT opens the Report Device Status popover window or the Patient Notes and Alert/Notification Setup window depending whether the selected object is a device or a patient.
-This is also a way to get detailed information on the selected entry, including the type name and ID/Asset ID/ACN of the entry, as they are displayed in the window. - Click action buttons below the map -- You will see location pins representing devices or patients appear and disappear in response to your clicking of the show/hide buttons.
+This is also a way to get detailed information on the selected entry, including the type name and ID/Asset ID/ACN of the entry, as they are displayed in the window.

+- Click action buttons below the map -- You will see location pins representing devices or patients appear and disappear in response to your clicking of the show/hide buttons.
 You can clear search results from the screen by clicking the Clear button and request the results of the latest search to be saved in a PDF file by clicking Save button. - Click + sign in zoom control at the top-left corner of the map and drag and move the map.
-Thus, you can bring an enlarged part of the map of interest to the center of the screen.
+Thus, you can bring an enlarged part of the map of interest to the center of the screen. - A dropdown list is provided in the upper left corner of the screen where the floor plan of the covered area is displayed when the covered area has multiple floor plans.
+You can select the floor plan to be display using the list.